Kamaljit12/Python-Rep/README.md

 # Python-Rep
-This is specially mede for python resurces
+This is specially made for python resurces